List of Euphoria characters: Ruby "Rue" Bennett

 Rue was born on September 14, 2001, 3 days after 9/11.
-She is a recovering teenage drug addict who is fresh out of rehab and struggling to find her place in the world.
+At the time of the first season, she is a recovering teenage drug addict who is fresh out of rehab and struggling to find her place in the world.
 Sarcastic and introverted, she serves as the narrator for the series.
 She lives with her mom and sister.
-Her dad passed away from cancer before the start of the series.
+Her dad died from cancer before the start of the series.
 She is best friends with Lexi, having known her since preschool.
 The plot of the first season mainly revolves around her relationship with Jules.
 The second season finds her continuing to struggle with addiction as she becomes involved with drug trafficking, and enters an official relationship with Jules.